saferpay/sndbx/texts/intro.md

 If you have questions about PCI DSS, your processor or a specialised company will provide answers.
 More information can be found on the [PCI Security Standards Council website](https://www.pcisecuritystandards.org/).

-### Further tips for PCI-compliance
+## Further tips for PCI-compliance

 The following tips, tricks and also "don't"s should help you building a fully PCI-compliant shop-plattform, with the least effort involved to do so.

-**Certification Levels** <br />The PCI-DSS certification is devided into multiple compliance levels, called SAQ (Self Assigned Questionary).
+### Certification Levels <br />The PCI-DSS certification is devided into multiple compliance levels, called SAQ (Self Assigned Questionary).
 Each SAQ has its own set of questions and requirements to meet in order to be certified. **Every** party involved with the processing of credit card information as to be PCI-compliant.
 That includes you -the merchant-, your Payment Service Processor -in this case Saferpay- your Acquirer -for example SIX Payment Services- and the card holders bank -also called Issuer-.
+Each certification is valid for a year at most and then has to be re-applied.

-For you, only two levels are of interest, in terms of your webshop, SAQ-A and SAQ-EP.
+For you, only two levels are of interest, in terms of your webshop, SAQ-A and SAQ-A EP.

 >
 ><i class="glyphicon glyphicon-hand-right"></i> **Attention!** Saferpay is capable of covering multiple levels of PCI-compliance, that are different, than just SAQ-A and EP.
 If you have any further questions about PCI-compliance, you may ask your Acquirer for help.
 >

 1. **SAQ-A** <br /> This level of certification is the easiest to maintain for a merchant.
 It mostly involves using a solution, that is maintained by a fully PCI-certified processor.
 The merchant only specifies his PSP to be compliant, which then holds the risk and responsibility of being compliant.
 Saferpay is fully PCI SAQ-A compliant and offers solutions for the merchant to be SAQ-A compliant, however the merchant has to follow the following rules, in order to apply this to his plattform:

-..**The merchant must not use his own (HTML-)form to capture credit card data!** This is now forbidden for SAQ-A merchants, articled by the PCI DSS standard version 3, released on January 1st 2015!
+<br />**The merchant must not use his own (HTML-)form to capture credit card data!** This is now forbidden for SAQ-A merchants, articled by the PCI DSS standard version 3, released on January 1st 2015!
 The merchant may use the [Saferpay Payment Page](https://saferpay.github.io/jsonapi/index.html#ChapterPaymentPage), or the Hosted Forms inside an iFrame, provided by the transaction Interface through [Transaction Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize) and the Secure Alias Store through [Alias Insert](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Alias_Insert).

-..**Every Element on the Payment Page and/or inside the iFrame, must be hosted by a PCI-certified processor!** The merchant is **NOT** allowed to add any elemts or change them by hosting external CSS, or by breaking into the iFrame, using JavaScript.
+<br />**Every Element on the Payment Page and/or inside the iFrame, must be hosted by a PCI-certified processor!** The merchant is **NOT** allowed to add any elemts or change them by hosting **external** CSS, or by breaking into the iFrame, using JavaScript.
 However, both solutions offer ways to go around this issue.
-In terms of CSS, you may want to [read this chapter]() on how to use the CSS-styling-feature.
+In terms of CSS, you may want to [read this chapter]() on how to use the CSS-styling-feature, while being SAQ-A compliant.

+2. **SAQ-A EP** <br /> If you are not pleased with these restrictions, then you can certify for SAQ-A EP.
+This level however is way more advanced and involves quite some effort to be certified each time.
+The certification involves things like intruder and virus scans and certain firewall configurations, but enables you to use your own (HTML-)form.
+However, we highly recommend, that you apply for SAQ-A.

+### Processes, that are NOT allowed

+Even with an SAQ-A EP certification, some processes are still not allowed.
+The following describes such processes, that the merchant **MUST NOT DO!**

+1. **Credit Card Information**: The merchant must not process credit card information through his own server.
+That involves, processing (like posting them from an HTML-form to the merchant-server, to do a request to Saferpay) and especially saving them inside a database.
+All credit card information involving the Card Verification Code (CVC/CVV) and the card number (PAN), must be processed through Saferpay!
+Saferpay does offer this option, but it may only be used by merchants that are fully PCI-certified and allowed to process/save this data.

 ## <a name="3ds"></a> 3-D Secure